tomayac/blogccasion/posts/2021/ruby-html-footnotes.md

 ⚠️ Please note that this is not production ready.
 Support seems decent on Blink/WebKit-based browsers, but [not so great](https://github.com/tomayac/blogccasion/issues/27) on Gecko-based browsers like Firefox.
-I have opened an [Issue](https://github.com/w3c/csswg-drafts/issues/5891) with the CSS Working Group to hear their opinion on the idea.
+I have opened an [Issue](https://github.com/w3c/csswg-drafts/issues/5891) with the CSS Working Group to hear their opinion on the idea, and the response was:

+> Although ruby was introduced to HTML & CSS primarily because of its use in Asian languages, nothing about it is specific to that.
+Similarly, although it is often used to give a phonetic pronunciation, ruby is not specific to that so other uses are okay.

+  And yes it is really odd that HTML has nothing for directly expressing an inline note (a footnote is just one presentation possibility, more suitable to paginated content).

+  So I would not say it is an abuse.
+It is a bit creative, but mostly because people only think of the most common use cases.

 ## Other approaches